sumbleen/hw3/README.md

 ### Limit the number of repetitions
 We often want to pseudorandomize condition order so that runs of consecutive stimuli of the same type are shorter than they would be [by chance](https://en.wikipedia.org/wiki/Gambler%27s_fallacy).

+The `-max_consec` option to `make_random_timing.py` can be used to limit the number of consecutive presentations of the same stimulus type.
+This can be specified as either a single limit for all classes (e.g. `-max_consec 2`) or a limit for every class (e.g. `-max_consec 2 2 2`).
+Rerun your script, adding the option `-max_consec 1`, which will eliminate runs of stimuli from the same condition.

 **Q3**: What do you observe about the timing structure of the best design compared to the best `RSFgen` design?
 Why is this?